Adamant-im/AIPs/AIPS/aip-21.md

 The validation rule uses the same second as the signed `timestamp` instead of a wider tolerance.
 This prevents a node or relay from attaching an arbitrary millisecond value that would materially change ordering while keeping the signed second unchanged.

 Current-time freshness checks are intentionally left out of consensus validation.
 A check such as "not more than N seconds in the past" depends on wall-clock time and is not replay-stable.
 Nodes may use such checks only when accepting new transactions from public APIs.
+A transaction whose signed `timestamp` is slightly ahead of the block timestamp can still be valid; transaction timestamps are signed transaction metadata, not the source of block-slot validity.

 ## Backwards Compatibility